MukitCSTE/UVicSENG360Labs/lab03/index.md

 SFTP is a secure protocol using SSH for encrypting the FTP traffic.
 An SFTP server has been set up here:

-`TBD`
+`seng360sftp`

 Again, have Wireshark on one computer and the (S)FTP client on the other computer.

-Start capturing network traffic with Wireshark while your partner is connecting to the SFTP server using the credentials:
+Start capturing network traffic with Wireshark while your partner is connecting to the SFTP server.

-- username: `TBD`
-- password: `TBD`
+- The username and password is the same as your machine's login (if you used b1xx to login, it's b1xx for the ftp server as well)

-Use command line to login - something like this: `sftp username@TBD`.
+Use command line to login - something like this: `sftp username@seng360sftp`.
 Stop capturing the network traffic after you login.

 Investigate the traffic you have captured.
 Can you find the password in the traffic?
 What happened?
 How was the secure channel established?